seastart/cli-go/README.md

 ./app [command1] [-opt1=1] [-opt2=2] [command2]
 ```
 `app` is the application
-`command` is subcommand
+`command` is sub command
 `opt` is options
-one app may have zero or many subcommands
+one app may have zero or many commands

 ## steps (3 step)
 - `app := cli.NewCliApp`